cakephp/docs/en/migrations.rst

 ------------------------------

-In the same way, you can generate a migration to remove a column by using the command line, if the migration name is of the form "RemoveXXXFromYYY"
+In the same way, you can generate a migration to remove a column by using the command line, if the migration name is of the form "RemoveXXXFromYYY":

 .. code-block:: bash